Richard Lovelady: Toronto Blue Jays

 On January 22, 2025, Lovelady signed a minor league contract with the Toronto Blue Jays.
 On March 17, the Blue Jays selected Lovelady's contract.
-In 2 appearances for Toronto, he struggled to an 0-1 record and 21.60 ERA with 3 strikeouts across 1 2/3 innings pitched.
+In 2 appearances for Toronto, he struggled to an 0–1 record and 21.60 ERA with 3 strikeouts across 1 2/3 innings pitched.
 Lovelady was designated for assignment by the Blue Jays on March 30.
 He cleared waivers and was sent outright to the Triple-A Buffalo Bisons on April 3.
 However, Lovelady rejected the assignment and elected free agency the following day.

 Minnesota Twins

 On April 8, 2025, Lovelady signed a minor league contract with the Minnesota Twins.
-In 19 appearances for the Triple-A St. Paul Saints, he logged an 0-1 record and 1.31 ERA with 22 strikeouts and six saves across 20 2/3 innings pitched.
+In 19 appearances for the Triple-A St. Paul Saints, he logged an 0–1 record and 1.31 ERA with 22 strikeouts and six saves across 20 2/3 innings pitched.
 Lovelady opted out of his contract and was released by the Twins organization on June 18.

 New York Mets

 On June 23, 2025, Lovelady signed a one-year, major league contract with the New York Mets.
 On the same day, Lovelady requested to be known as "Dicky Lovelady" in media statements and in other unofficial contexts.
 His preferred name was considered humorous by fans and became popular online, and as a result, the adult website CamSoda offered Lovelady $250,000 to perform for the site.

 Lovelady made one appearance for the team, allowing two runs in 1 2/3 innings against the Atlanta Braves.
 Lovelady was designated for assignment by the Mets on June 25.
 He elected free agency after clearing waivers on June 27.
 On June 29, Lovelady re-signed with the Mets on a new major league contract.
 After continued struggles over five additional games, Lovelady was designated for assignment by the team on July 18.
 On September 20, the Mets selected Lovelady's contract, adding him back to their active roster.
 He made two additional appearances for the team, allowing two runs (one earned) with four strikeouts across 3 1/3 innings pitched.
 Lovelady was designated for assignment by the Mets on September 25.
 He cleared waivers and was sent outright to the minor leagues on September 27, but he elected free agency on September 29.

-On October 23, the Mets re-signed Lovelady to a one-year major league contract.
+On October 23, 2025, the Mets re-signed Lovelady to a one-year major league contract.
+On January 22, 2026, Lovelady was designated for assignment following the acquisition of Vidal Bruján.
+On January 29, Lovelady was claimed off waivers by the Washington Nationals.
+He was designated for assignment by the Nationals on March 10.
+On March 14, Lovelady was claimed back off waivers by the Mets.
+In six appearances for the team, he compiled a 1–1 record and 3.68 ERA with six strikeouts across 7 1/3 innings pitched.
+Lovelady was designated for assignment on April 11, following the promotion of Craig Kimbrel.